When creating a container, errors from docker are not properly reported to the user

 We need to show a user friendly error.

-Updated by David Davis about 8 years ago
+Updated by David Davis over 8 years ago

 Adam, yea.
 I fixed the duplicate name issue by adding a check in the foreman code.
 You can probably get around this by manually creating the container from the docker CLI.
 Here are some other possibilities: